opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using Sub-Xsheets
 -----------------
-A Sub-Xsheet is a scene exposed in a single Xsheet column.
-It can contain as many columns as you want, and other Sub-Xsheets as well.
+A Sub-Xsheet is a scene exposed in a single Xsheet column or Timeline layer.
+It can contain as many columns/layers as you want, and other Sub-Xsheets as well.

-When it is opened, the Sub-Xsheet contents are displayed in the Xsheet pane.
-When it is closed, it is displayed in the Xsheet as a violet column, with the column icon displaying a render of its content.
-The column cells displays the name of the Sub-Xsheet, and the cell number is a reference to the frame of the Sub-Xsheet content, i.e. cell 4 is a reference to frame 4 of the Sub-Xsheet.
+When it's opened, the Sub-Xsheet contents are displayed in the Xsheet/Timeline pane.
+When it is closed, it's displayed in the Xsheet/Timeline as a violet column/layer, with its icon displaying a render of its content.
+The column/layer cells display the name of the Sub-Xsheet, and the cell number is a reference to the frame of the Sub-Xsheet content, i.e. cell 4 is a reference to frame 4 of the Sub-Xsheet.

-The closed Sub-Xsheet column length depends on how many frames its content lasts at the time you create it, and it is not affected when you edit the Sub-Xsheet content.
+The closed Sub-Xsheet level length depends on how many frames its content lasts at the time you create it, and it is not affected when you edit the Sub-Xsheet content.

-Sub-Xsheet columns can be animated like any other animation column, and FX can be assigned to it, affecting all the Sub-Xsheet content as a whole.
+Sub-Xsheet levels can be animated like any other animation level, and FX can be assigned to it, affecting all the Sub-Xsheet content as a whole.

-Sub-Xsheet column cells can be edited, for example to create a cycle, or cut, copied and pasted like any other exposed level (see  :ref:`Working with Xsheet Cells <working_with_xsheet_cells>`  ).
-Like any other level, if some editing is performed in its frames, all the cells in the main Xsheet referring to that Sub-Xsheet frame will consequently change their content.
-In case you want to create a copy of a Sub-Xsheet that refers to the same animation level database but whose content can be edited independently, you can choose to Clone it.
+Sub-Xsheet level cells can be edited, for example to create a cycle, or cut, copied and pasted like any other exposed level (see  :ref:`Working with Xsheet Cells <working_with_xsheet_cells>`  ).
+Like any other level, if some editing is performed in its frames, all the cells in the main Xsheet/Timeline referring to that Sub-Xsheet frame will consequently change their content.
+In case you want to create a copy of a Sub-Xsheet that refers to the same animation level database, but whose content can be edited independently, you can choose to **Clone** it.

-If you want to reset the editing of a closed Sub-Xsheet, you can Resequence it, by resetting it to the original length and order of its contents.
+If you want to reset the editing of a Sub-Xsheet level, you can **Resequence** it, by resetting it to the original length and order of its contents.

 You can load a scene previously created with OpenToonz as a level of the current scene.
-You can also collapse selected columns to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns used to define a character, or explode a Sub-Xsheet to automatically bring all of its contents into the Xsheet where it is exposed.
+You can also collapse selected columns/layers to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns/layers used to define a character, or explode a Sub-Xsheet to automatically bring all of its contents into the Xsheet/Timeline where it is exposed.

-As Sub-Xsheets can be loaded and saved, they can also be used for importing or exporting sections of an Xsheet from one scene to another.
+As Sub-Xsheets can be loaded and saved, they can also be used for importing or exporting sections of an Xsheet/Timeline from one scene to another.
 For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it as an Xsheet, and import it later in a different scene as a Sub-Xsheet.

 When working inside a Sub-Xsheet, by default only its own contents are displayed in the viewer.
 If you need to edit the Sub-Xsheet contents while looking at the whole scene contents, you can activate the **Edit in Place** mode.

-Like standard Xsheets, Sub-Xsheets can also contain audio files to be used for synchronizing a soundtrack with the animation.
-However, audio files loaded inside Sub-Xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the Sub-Xsheet columns frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+Like standard Xsheets/Timelines, Sub-Xsheets can also contain audio files to be used for synchronizing a soundtrack with the animation.
+However, audio files loaded inside Sub-Xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the Sub-Xsheet columns/layers frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 .. _creating_sub-xsheets:

 Creating Sub-Xsheets
 ''''''''''''''''''''
-Sub-Xsheets are managed by Xsheet menu commands, and by buttons in the Xsheet Toolbar.
+Sub-Xsheets are managed by the Xsheet menu commands, and by buttons in the Xsheet Toolbar.

-You can create a Sub-Xsheet by collapsing one or several columns where levels are exposed, choosing to include when needed the pegbars to which the columns are linked; or you can cut or copy columns and drawings outside of the Sub-Xsheet, then paste them inside it.
+You can create a Sub-Xsheet by collapsing one or several columns/layers where levels are exposed, choosing to include when needed the pegbars to which the columns are linked; or you can cut or copy columns/layers and drawings outside of the Sub-Xsheet, then paste them inside of it.

-.. note:: The main Xsheet will share with its Sub-Xsheets the animation level database, so if the same level is loaded in the main Xsheet and in one of its Sub-Xsheets, the level and its properties will be shared.
+.. note:: The main Xsheet/Timeline will share with its Sub-Xsheets the animation level database, so if the same level is exposed in the main Xsheet/Timeline and in one of its Sub-Xsheets, the level and its properties will be shared.

-When copying Sub-Xsheet columns and cells, their copies refer always to the same Sub-Xsheet contents: if changes are made in the Sub-Xsheet, all the cells in the main Xsheet referring to that Sub-Xsheet will consequently change their content.
-If you want to create a copy of a Sub-Xsheet whose contents can be changed independently as concerning internal level exposure, object animation and applied FX, it is possible to clone it.
+When copying Sub-Xsheet columns/layers and cells, their copies refer always to the same Sub-Xsheet contents: if changes are made in the Sub-Xsheet, all the cells in the main Xsheet/Timeline referring to that Sub-Xsheet will consequently change their content.
+If you want to create a copy of a Sub-Xsheet whose contents can be changed independently as concerning internal level exposure, object animation and applied FX, it is possible to **Clone** it.

 .. tip:: **To create a Sub-Xsheet by collapsing one or several columns:**

-    1. Select the columns you want to be part of the Sub-Xsheet in the Xsheet or in the schematic.
+    1. Select the columns you want to be part of the Sub-Xsheet in the Xsheet/Timeline or in the Schematic.

     2. Do one of the following:

-    - Choose Xsheet > Collapse.
+    - Choose Xsheet > **Collapse**.

-    - Click the Collapse button in the Xsheet Toolbar.
+    - Click the **Collapse** button in the Xsheet Toolbar.

-    - Right-click any column header and choose Collapse from the menu that opens.
+    - Right-click any column header and choose **Collapse** from the menu that opens.

     3. Choose whether to include relevant pegbars in the Sub-Xsheet or collapse selected columns only, then click the OK button.